 Some people would argue that it is boring, in which case I recommend bulk-prepare more foods that you rotate.
 But for people like me, the lack of variety is actually a good thing.

-To conclude, you might have more or less time to work with.
+You might have more or less time to work with.
 Nobody denies that you have four hungry kids at home and that it is harder for you to plan a perfect day.
-No!

-But at the same time it is not impossible and the most common and biggest mistake people do is that they strive for perfection.
-In terms of exercise it means that if they for whatever reason cannot fit a full 40 minute workout into their schedule, they do ZERO.
-Instead, aim for the best possible outcoem with your current situation.
+But at the same time, it is not impossible and the most common and biggest mistake people do is that they strive for perfection.
+In terms of exercise it means that if they cannot fit a full 40-minutes workout into their schedule, they do ZERO.